 For those looking to try a muzzleloading scope but who don’t have the means to invest in a more expensive one yet, this budget option will help you figure out if a muzzleloading scope is right for you.

 Recent buyers report that this scope gives exceptional optics and zeros effortlessly.
 It works really well, especially for being moderately priced.
+If you are a hunter, this Bushnell Banner 3-9×40 Matte Multi-X Rifle Scope is also a great scope for your Savage 220.
 It’s powerful, and the focus feature makes it perfect for hunting.

 This scope is easy to adjust and costs a fraction of the cost of other scopes of the same quality.
 It holds a zero, even after several rounds.
 It’s sturdy, without being flashy.
 Click adjustments are accurate to measurement, and the clarity is even better than more expensive scopes.